The Big City Bug Hunt: get spotting!

 Join the London-wide citizen science campaign and help record biodiversity in food growing spaces.
 Together let’s prove that edible gardens are an important part of urban nature.

-We all know London’s urban food-growing spaces don’t just nourish people, they provide vital homes for birds, bats, butterflies, beetles, bees, and so many other species.
+We know London’s urban food-growing spaces don’t just nourish people, they provide essential homes for birds, bats, butterflies, beetles, bees, and so many other species.
+But we need the data to prove it- will you help?

 How does all the data get collected?